sadoha/ArgoCD/README.md

 kubectl delete -f ./projects/
 ```

-## 7. Deploy the environment using option1
+## 7. Deploy the environment using option

+The structure of catalogs:
 ```bash
 .
 ├── applications